 Best-suited use case

 - Steep learning curve.
-You would need you to invest heavily in engineering resources that can build and maintain this infrastructure.
+You would need to invest heavily in engineering resources that can build and maintain this infrastructure.

 - Hard to test tasks using the API.